-In 2021, the Cross Connection Control Program's inventory included 1321 customers with a total of 3113 assets.
-Of the total inventory, the program was successful in surveying all High Hazard Facilities.
-Currently, 44 of the 46 facilities are compliant and works are in progress for the remaining 2 facilities.
-The RMOW has now shifted its focus to Mediums Hazard Facilities.
+In 2022, the Cross Connection Control Program's inventory included 1330 facilities with a total of 3225.
+Of the total inventory, the program was successful in surveying 46 of 47 High Hazard Facilities.
+Currently, 45 of the 47 facilities are compliant and works are in progress for the remaining 2 facilities.